hirairfan04/atm/README.md

 # atm
-A simple atm program with almost all the operation of a real atm
+A simple atm program with almost all the operations of a real atm